drivendataorg/meta-vsc-descriptor-runtime/README.md

    Keep in mind that the runtime already contains a number of packages that might be useful for you ([cpu](https://github.com/drivendataorg/meta-vsc-descriptor-runtime/blob/main/runtime/environment-cpu.yml) and [gpu](https://github.com/drivendataorg/meta-vsc-descriptor-runtime/blob/main/runtime/environment-gpu.yml) versions).
 If there are other packages you'd like added, see the section below on [updating runtime packages](#updating-runtime-packages).

 5. **Save your `.npz` descriptor files and `main.py` script in the `submission_src` folder of the runtime repository.**
-   * You are free to modify the `main.py` template we've provided, and you'll obviously want to add any code necessary to process the queries, cache intermediate results as necessary, and write out your descriptors.
+   * Working off the `main.py` template we've provided, you'll want to add code as necessary to process the queries, cache intermediate results as necessary, and write out your descriptors.
    * Make sure any model weights or other files you need are also saved in `submission_src`.

 6. **Create a `submission/submission.zip` file containing your code and model assets:**